 Some information we think is essential for you to give us it forms a basis for being able to perform our youth work duties.
 In most cases, if you will not consent to give us this essential information then you will not be able to access the services and gain the support of our youth workers.

 Some information is optional, for example an email address or your ethnicity.
-We make it clear on our registration forms that you have a choice to give us this information.

 With business customers we collect information with legitimate interest to enable us to process bookings and make financial transactions.